This tutorial shows steps for New PicMonkey. If you wanna keep using our old site, learn about layers in Old PicMonkey.

 That little patch of rectilinear goodness is going to keep all your stuff organized, but right now it’s only showing one layer: your image, which is also its own background.
 (Inception!)
 You can separate your image from the background by clicking Convert to layer, which can be useful if you need to change the canvas size, and move the image around to find the best placement.
 (Not an essential step for this project.)

 Click Text in the side tabs of the editor (the “Tt” icon).
 Pick a font you like, then click Add text at the top of the menu.
 Type your text in the text box that appears over your image.
-Find your text layer in the text palette and make choices like color, size, and effects.
 To get the look for the “Go” text we have in this design, change the blend mode to Multiply and adjust the Fade slider.
 In the Layers palette, use the down arrow to move the “go” text layer under the gradient layer, so it appears behind it.
+Add more text, and it will be shown in its own layer.

 Apply effects to specific layers